pradeeptammineni/acnhcm/README.md

-For HCM implementaiton for JW
+For HCM implementation for JW